Skip to content

 • Coax more often shows trouble because the outside of the shield is an easy radiating path, and the shack environment provides an excellent return network.

-You don’t get to decide whether the feedline is “part of the system.”
+You do not get to decide whether the feedline is “part of the system.”
 You only get to decide whether it carries significant common-mode current.
 In practice that comes down to symmetry, routing, and where you intentionally block common-mode.

 • Keep open-wire symmetric and away from metal ... especially near the feedpoint and near the tuner entry.